-More than half the world still cooks their food and heats their home using rudimentary stoves.
+More than half the world still cooks their food and heats their home and water using rudimentary stoves.
 The UN estimates that smoke from primitive stoves kills 1.9 million people annually, more than malaria and AIDS combined.
 In addition, cooking fuel is becoming increasingly scarce, expensive, and time-intensive to find.